-A page featuring the rebuild and refurbishment of the body tub and sheet metal of a 1950 Willys CJ3A "Universal Jeep".
+This is a page featuring the rebuild and refurbishment of the body tub and sheet metal of a 1950 Willys CJ3A "Universal Jeep".
 Scoll down for latest updates.

 The damage is severe enough that I deem it's not practical to patch; it will be easier to cut the entire tub apart and replace floors and sides with new metal.
 I can handle mostly flat sheet steel with simple bends.

-So, armed with drill bits, sawzall blades, electric cut off wheels, and chisels and hammers, I spent a couple hours taking the tub apart.
+So, armed with drill bits, sawzall blades, electric cut off wheels, chisels and hammers, I spent a couple hours taking the tub apart.
 I sanded some panels to find signs of spot welds, then drilled them out:

 It didn't take long to blow apart the rear half of the Jeep.
 The